MaxFeshchuk/MaxFeshchuk.github.io/README.md

 and fields empty again.</br></br>
 ![fill_fields](calc/images/README_4.png)

 So far, these are all available features.
+Thank you for attention')'